foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Package manifest should never download the "latest" zip (e.g. a zip of the current `master` branch) but rather each version's module.json `manifest` url would download that specific version.

 # Localization

+> There's a lot of nuance to localization that can't be summed up quickly.
+Take a look at the dedicated [Localization Best Practices](/en/development/guides/localization-best-practices) article for more in depth best practices.
+{.is-info}

 - Don't hardcode your strings, use localization right from the start.
 It is easier to localize from the start.
 - Make use of as many existing strings as possible.
 - Keep your localization strings confined to your package's namespace.